-Note 3: Insurance and intermediaries receivables

-Insurance & intermediaries receivables are made up of outstanding premiums due from policyholders and receivables from reinsurance accepted.
+Note 3: Insurance and intermediaries receivablesInsurance & intermediaries receivables are made up of outstanding premiums due from policyholders and receivables from reinsurance accepted.

+SOLVENCY II PURPOSES: STATUTORY REPORTING PURPOSES:

 Insurance & intermediaries receivables relate to outstanding premiums which are overdue from policyholders and from reinsurance accepted.

-Insurance &amp; intermediaries receivables are made up of all outstanding premiums due from policyholders and from reinsurance accepted.
-It includes amounts which are: currently due overdue relating to policies that have been written but for which the relating to policies that have been written but for which the premium is not contractually due.
+Insurance & intermediaries receivables are made up of all outstanding premiums due from policyholders and from reinsurance accepted.
+It includes amounts which are:

+- currently due

+- overdue

+- relating to policies that have been written but for which the premium is not contractually due.